 Mthwakazi has endured a Zimbabwean government that systematically blocks the aspirations of our people on the basis of ethnicity; it is a government that denies freedom of expression and human rights to those holding a different political view.

 Failure is not an event rather, it is a series of fractional errors in judgement, repeated daily.
 It is good judgement that will drag Mthwakazi out of Zimbabwe’s political hold.
 It is important that our political judgement is not driven by emotion but reason.
 It must not be lost to Mthwakazi that the world we live in is intertwined and ever-changing; our decisions have to take into account that reality, consider the world as is today and the world as it will be.
-We then need to objectively define the world we want, consider the possibilities available to turn possibilities to reality and make that important decision: act!
+We then need to objectively define the world we want, consider the possibilities available to turn possibilities to reality and make that important step, act!

 I thoroughly believe in the building of a Mthwakazi based on equal rights with protections, support and justice for all.
 We do not want a government that treats people favourably on the basis of their ethnicity, race, gender, religion, etc.; we want every human being on the land to be special because they are human and entitled to respect and special treatment, just on that basis no more.
 Unjustly compromised judgement compromises justice; numbers should not be used to endorse the abuse of minority rights.